 "And what about you?
 You with us or not?" demanded Blaise, turning to Theodore.

 "I'll help get revenge, for Pansy's sake.
-But as I previously said, I'm not your little sheep anymore," stated Theodore.
+But as I said before, I'm not your little sheep any more," stated Theodore.

-"You were never a sheep, we all stuck together because we were friends," Draco snapped in annoyance.
+"You were never a sheep, we all stuck together because we were friends," said Draco.

 "You didn't care about friendship, all you've ever been is a spoiled brat who used people to get what you wanted.
 Vincent and Greg were never your friends, they were your henchmen.
 After all we'd been through, you ran off and joined the Death Eaters.
-It's thanks to you that every other house hates us, it's thanks to you Pansy is on that bed-" Theodore was saying furiously, having clearly held this grudge for a long time, but before he finished the sentence Draco had punched him square in the jaw, much to everyone's surprise.
+It's thanks to you that every other house hates us, it's thanks to you Pansy is on that bed," Theodore was saying furiously, having clearly held this grudge for a long time, but before he finished the sentence Draco had punched him square in the jaw.
 Before Theo could react Blaise had stood in the middle of them, hands outstretched.

 "This your new bodyguard?" asked Theo sarcastically as he held his jaw.

-"I'll accept everything you said, but don't ever blame me for what happened to Pansy," said Draco fiercely.
+"I'll accept some of what you said, but don't ever blame me for what happened to Pansy," said Draco fiercely.
 He considered bringing up what Theo had said about him joining the Death Eaters, but decided against it with Madam Pomfrey and Blaise there.